neuro-team-femto/lab_manual/docs/running-a-study/data-collection/advertise-your-experiment.md

 - send email to as2m@listes.femto-st.fr for local recruitment

-- TODO: find email address to send to the ENSMM students (ask Solène in ENSMM communication)
+- send email to communication@ens2m.fr (to [Solenne Ricochon](https://www.linkedin.com/in/solenne-ricochon-150270105/?originalSubdomain=fr)) so they send an email announcement to the ENSMM students + an Instagram story on the ENSMM instagram (you can use [this](../../downloads/participate.jpg) visual)

 - TODO: find email address to send to the ISIFC students